XRP Ledger Standards

 • Any signer list that can sign transactions can drain the account's XRP via fees.

-There is no change to the shape of a SignerList ledger object, only in how it's used.
+There is no change to the shape of a SignerList ledger entry, only in how it's used.

 This field is currently always set to 0.
 The original Multisign implementation only allowed for one signer list per account, but left the door open for the possibility of more.

-We propose that this field is instead used for the transaction type that the signer is allowed to sign for, with 0 being the value for the global signer list (to ensure backwards compatibility).
-There is enough space in SignerListID for this field, because TxType is a UInt16 and SignerListID is a UInt32.
+There is enough space in SignerListID for this mapping because TxType is a UInt16 and SignerListID is a UInt32.
 Since the UInt32 is so much larger than the UInt16, there is extra room in the valid values for additional signer list usage proposals.
-The value of this field will also be used in the index calculation.

 One problem: Payment has transaction type 0, which would conflict with the global signer list.
-To get around that, we will instead use 1+TxType in the SignerListID field.
-It is then very easy to check whether a multisign transaction is valid: the code can check the global signer list (look at the signer list with index account + 0), and the transaction-type-specific signer list (look at the signer list with index account + (1+TxType)).
+Using 1 + TxType in the SignerListID field avoids this collision.
+It is then very easy to check whether a multisign transaction is valid: the code can check the global signer list (look at the signer list with index account + 0), and the transaction-type-specific signer list (look at the signer list with index account + (1 + TxType)).

 Each additional SignerList that an account owns will, of course, cost an additional owner reserve (2 XRP at the time of writing).